LenShustek/Eudora_fix_mbx/README.txt

 But if there is an error, the program will pause until you acknowledge it.

 The translations.txt file is expected to be in the current directory.
+See instructions.txt for one way to install and run the program.

 I don't guarantee this will work well for you, so keep a backup of the mailbox file in case you don't like what it did!